sethgabrielbrady/hotelier-client/README.md

 > NOTE: Because `grunt` is run _when deploying the application on Heroku_, if the build fails, the site will NOT be visible!
 Ensure the entire `grunt` build runs successfully before merging into `master`.

+## API Information

+The base URL for the data API is `https://panda-hotelier-api.herokuapp.com/api/`